bioinformatics-core-shared-training/Training/index.md

 ___________________________________________________________________________________________________________________________
 Clicking on the links will take you to a registration page.
 Courses without a booking link are not yet open for registration.
 These courses are generally popular so book up as early as possible.
 If a course is already fully booked, it is possible to add yourself to a waiting list from the booking page.

-Please contact Chandra Chilamakuri for more information on our training courses.
+Please contact [Chandra Chilamakuri] for more information on our training courses.

-###
+### Bioinformatics Training Facility at the Department of Genetics

 ### Course Index and Materials